ayaz-amin/ayaz-amin.github.io/about.md

 ---

 # Who am I?
 I am Ahmad Ayaz Amin, though I go by Ayaz.
-I am an 11th grade student from Toronto, and I like game development, machine learning and neuroscience.
+I am an 11th grade student from Toronto, Canada, and I like game development, machine learning and neuroscience.

 ### More Information